getify/You-Dont-Know-JS/async & performance/ch3.md

 Once you create a promise and register a fulfillment and/or rejection handler for it, there's nothing external you can do to stop that progression if something else happens to make that task moot.

 **Note:** Many promise abstraction libraries provide facilities to cancel promises, but this is a terrible idea!
-It violates the principle of external immutability, and morever of effects at a distance, both of which can create surprises.
+Many developers wish promises had natively been designed with external cancelation capability, but the problem is that it would let one consumer/observer of a promise affect some other consumer's ability to observe that same promise.
+This violates the future-value's trustability (external immutability), but morever is the embodiment of the "Action at a distance" anti-pattern (http://en.wikipedia.org/wiki/Action_at_a_distance_%28computer_programming%29).
+Regardless of how useful it seems, it will actually lead you straight back into the nightmares of callbacks.

 Consider our promise timeout scenario from earlier: